LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

    **Notes:**
       The default value is 10.
 A negative value for ``mxhnil`` indicates that no warning messages should  be issued.

-.. c:function:: int CVodeSetStabLimDet(void* cvode_mem, booleantype stldet)
+.. c:function:: int CVodeSetStabLimDet(void* cvode_mem, sunbooleantype stldet)

    The function ``CVodeSetStabLimDet`` indicates if  the BDF stability limit detection algorithm should be used.
 See :numref:`CVODE.Mathematics.stablimit` for further details.